History of the University

-In 2001, the University was given authorization by the Commission for Independent Education to award the first professional Doctor of Physical Therapy (DPT) and Doctor of Occupational Therapy (OTD), and the Transitional Doctor of Occupational Therapy (OTD).
+In 2001, the University was given authorization by the Commission for Independent Education to award the first professional Doctor of Physical Therapy (DPT) and Doctor of Occupational Therapy (OTD), and the Transitional Doctor of Occupational Therapy (tOTD).

 In 2003, the University began to offer the manual physical therapy fellowship which was approved by the American Physical Therapy Association (APTA) as a credentialed fellowship in orthopaedic manual therapy in 2003 and re-credentialed in 2008.

 The University received accreditation and licensure in 2004 to begin a Flexible Doctor of Physical Therapy program in Boca Raton, Florida.
 The Flexible Doctor of Physical Therapy program is accredited by the Commission on Accreditation in Physical Therapy (CAPTE) and the Distance Education and Training Council (DETC).
-It is an expansion of the campus based program in St. Augustine and takes twelve trimesters consisting of online education and weekend labs.
-The Flexible Doctor of Physical Therapy program was moved from Boca Raton to the St. Augustine campus in 2010.
+It is an expansion of the full-time program in St. Augustine and takes twelve trimesters consisting of online education and weekend labs to complete.
+The Flexible Doctor of Physical Therapy program was moved from Boca Raton, FL to the St. Augustine, FL campus in 2010.